Before you start the installation, make sure you have the following:

 3. Installing Windows 11 using the installation medium

-Step 1: Connect your USB stick or insert the DVD on which you want to install Windows 11.
+Step 1: Connect your USB stick on which you want to install Windows 11.

-Step 2: Reboot your PC and start Windows from the boot device (USB stick or DVD) you created.
+Step 2: Reboot your PC and start Windows from the boot device (USB stick) you created.
 To choose your boot device, you will need to press a key when your PC (re)boots.

 At the bottom, you may see 'Boot menu' with the key you need to press next to it.
 If 'Boot menu' is not an option, you will have to go to your BIOS or UEFI settings, or change the boot order there.
 (Possible keys to enter these menus are F2, F12, Delete or Esc).